yull23/music_rails/README.md

 # README

+## Description

+This project demonstrates my ability to work with basic Ruby on Rails logic, manage models and databases, perform tests, and use tools like Faker to generate realistic data.
+During its development, I created a web application that allows you to efficiently view orders, users and albums.
+Implemented models, migrations, and validations to ensure valid data and integrity.
+In addition, I carried out exhaustive tests to ensure the correct functioning of the models and their compliance with requirements.
+While I haven't emphasized the use of callbacks and associations yet, I plan to improve future functionality and efficiency with these advanced techniques, providing an even richer experience for users.

+## Results

 ## Considerations

 The scenario presented assumes that the project receives existing data from the sale of a record label.